This post contains affiliate links. As an Amazon Associate I earn from qualifying purchases.

 Ride Safer Travel Vest X-Small review

-In this “new for ’22” section, I’m going to address the Ride Safer XS vest that was recently released.
+In this section, I’m going to address the Ride Safer XS vest that was released in 2022.
 It’s a bit of a different product and there are a host of considerations that aren’t as important for kids old enough to use the small through XL sizes.
 Remember, it’s still safer for kids this age to be rear facing in a convertible car seat.

 If your kiddo is already 4, scroll down to the next section.